 The personal human experience is constantly redefined through unpredictable and unknown circumstances presented through extraordinary encounters.
-With Make It Yours, TEDxSFU will explore opportunities for designing your own path through innovations in technology, education, and design.
+With Make It Yours, TEDxSFU will explore opportunities for designing your own path through innovations in technology, entertainment, and design.
 We are inviting speakers to tell us of breaking through expectations, taking control, and finding empowerment.
 The stories, no longer than 18 minutes in length, will facilitate dialogue, open up new realms of thought and continue to spread ideas in the community.
 Speakers will be recorded and videos will be posted online.
 Find an idea worth spreading and make it yours.

 September 21, 2013